pjungwir/db_leftovers/README.md

 ### table(table\_name, &block)

-The `table` call is just a convenience so you can group all a table's indexes and foreign keys together and not keep repeating the table name.
+The `table` call is just a convenience so you can group all a table's indexes etcetera together and not keep repeating the table name.
 You use it like this:

     table :books do
       index :author_id